 We work closely with a number of universities including Nottingham, Durham and the University of Bath.

-We have developed partnership with corporations and encourage external collaborations within the corporate world – helping our students to prepare them for life beyond a Fellowship Academy and enhancing through training and vision to the work of our team.
+We have developed partnerships with corporations and encourage external collaborations within the corporate world thereby helping our students to prepare for life beyond a Fellowship Academy and enhancing the work of our team through training and vision.

 The Education Fellowship